iTwin/connector-framework/cli.md

   hubIModelGuid?: string,
   hubContextGuid?: string,

-  // passing a callback through command line is not possible, maybe a path to a file that stores the access token? accessToken?: string,
+  // passing a callback through .json is not possible, maybe a path to a file that stores the access token? accessToken?: string,

   // BankArgs